 In most cases, the child is interviewed to learn more about the alleged abuse.
 This interview is conducted by a TEDI BEAR staff member with special training in how children of different ages think, feel, and communicate.
 It is recorded on video so that the child will not have to repeat this painful information more than necessary during the investigation process.
 With the child's and caregiver's consent, the interview may also be observed over closed-circuit television by law enforcement and other appropriate professionals.
 The child's caregiver is interviewed separately.

-Many children and their non-offending caregivers find that therapy helps them to heal from abuse.
+Many children and their non-offending caregivers benefit from therapy to heal from childhood trauma.
 TEDI BEAR has therapists whose special training in child abuse allows them to help victims and family members to resolve the trauma and move forward in their recovery.